Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 #9.
 Derryglad Folk Museum

 As well as horse-drawn machinery restored to original working order, the collection also deals with farm and folk life in Ireland from the 18th century to the recent past.
+Make sure to check out their tradesman’s tools and buttermaking equipment.
+The venue also has a picnic area and car parking.

 #10.
 The Elphin Windmill